 Determining a patient's eligibility for surgery is not always easy.
 Even sophisticated imaging tests may not provide perfect information.
-In some cases, despite testing prior to surgery, the surgeon may find at the time of surgery that the cancer has spread or cannot be removed and the planned operation cannot be completed.
+Sometimes, surgery will begin and the doctor will find that the cancer has spread or grown more than expected, and the operation cannot be finished.
+This is called an aborted surgery.
 In some cases, other interventions may be performed to help alleviate blockages or manage other symptoms.

 Pancreatic surgery is very complicated, especially the most common surgery, called a pancreaticoduodenectomy (also known as the Whipple procedure).
 It is important to find a surgeon at a hospital that does a large number, or high volume, of these procedures.
 Studies show that patients who undergo pancreatic surgery performed by an experienced surgeon with experienced supporting staff have fewer complications and better results.
 When finding a surgeon, it is important to ask how many pancreatic surgeries they perform each year.
 The National Comprehensive Cancer Network (NCCN) defines high volume as a surgeon who performs more than 15 pancreatic surgeries per year.
 The Pancreatic Cancer Action Network strongly recommends that patients have a high volume pancreatic surgeon perform the surgery.
-For more information on locating surgeons who perform a high volume of pancreatic surgeries, contact Patient Services.
+For more information on locating surgeons who perform a high volume of pancreatic surgeries, contact PanCAN Patient Services.

 After pancreatic surgery, it can take a patient anywhere from a few months to a year to feel relatively "normal" again.
 It takes time for the digestive system to start working again, and some patients find that they must make permanent changes in their diets to alleviate symptoms of diarrhea, gas and stomach pain.
 As previously mentioned, the two main functions of the pancreas are to assist in digestion through the production of pancreatic enzymes and to regulate blood sugar through the production of insulin and similar substances.
 Both of these functions may be affected by the removal of a portion of the pancreas, and both the patient and doctor should be educated on how to recognize pancreatic enzyme insufficiency and diabetes.
-For more information on pancreatic enzyme insufficiency and diabetes, contact Patient Services and request a copy of the educational booklet, Diet and Nutrition: Nutritional Concerns with Pancreatic Cancer.
+For more information on pancreatic enzyme insufficiency and diabetes, contact PanCAN Patient Services and request a copy of the educational booklet, Diet and Nutrition: Nutritional Concerns with Pancreatic Cancer.

-Different types of surgery are performed, depending on the exact location of the pancreatic tumor.
+Different types of surgery are performed depending on the exact location of the pancreatic tumor.
 If surgery to remove the tumor is not possible, palliative surgery may be considered (see page 41).